Real Estate Services & Strategies

 - Section 2.09: Responsibilities of Other Associated Departments

-Section 2.01: Responsibilities of Campus Real Estate Departments
+Section 2.01: Responsibilities of Campus and Laboratory Real Estate Departments

 Section 2.02: Responsibilities of Real Estate Services Group

-The Real Estate Services Group (RESG) in the Office of the President is responsible for policy administration, and review of all non-standard form lease documents and all lease documents outside the authority of the campus/laboratory.
-RESG coordinates lease review with other system-wide offices and assists campus and laboratory personnel in lease negotiations for lease of off-campus property for University uses and is the liaison between campus and laboratory real estate personnel and other Office of the President departments.
-RESG assesses the business risks of real estate documents based on the economic and programmatic aspects of the transactions as they effect the University, conformance with University policies, deviations from standard University lease covenants, critical negotiating points, and conformity to delegated authority.
-RESG is responsible for the negotiation of all Lease Purchases or Leases with Purchase Options.
-RESG is also responsible for the review, coordination, editing, and approval of all real estate related items submitted for Regental action.
+The Office of the President's RESS is responsible for policy administration, and review of all non-standard form lease documents and all lease documents outside the authority of the campus/laboratory.
+RESS coordinates lease review with other system-wide offices and assists campus and laboratory personnel in lease negotiations for lease of off-campus property for University uses and is the liaison between campus and laboratory real estate personnel and other Office of the President departments.
+RESS assesses the business risks of real estate documents based on the economic and programmatic aspects of the transactions as they effect the University, conformance with University policies, deviations from standard University lease covenants, critical negotiating points, and conformity to delegated authority.
+RESS is responsible for the negotiation of all Lease Purchases or Leases with Purchase Options.
+RESS is also responsible for the review, coordination, editing, and approval of all real estate related items submitted for Regental action.

-RESG prepares needed system-wide financial analyses of lease contracts and maintains corporate data systems for consolidated management reporting of financial, physical, and other business terms of all lease transactions.
-RESG develops standard documents and procedural guides, maintains the University's Lease Administration Manual, and provides consultation and training to campuses and laboratories by sponsoring conferences for campus real estate personnel.
+RESS prepares needed system-wide financial analyses of lease contracts and maintains corporate data systems for consolidated management reporting of financial, physical, and other business terms of all lease transactions.
+RESS develops standard documents and procedural guides, maintains the University's Lease Manual, and provides consultation and training to campuses and laboratory by sponsoring conferences for campus and laboratory real estate personnel.

 Section 2.04: Responsibilities of General Counsel